A Kanji a Day

 Kanji for Car or Vehicle: 車 (Kuruma or Sha)

 The Japanese Kanji for the “car” or “vehicle” is 車.
 As a standalone Kanji, it is pronounced as “Kuruma” but when it appears in combination with other Kanji, the pronunciation is “Sha” – for example, Densha (電車), meaning Train or Jitensha (自転車), meaning Bicycle.
-The Kanji 車 is constructed with 7 strokes.
+Car’s Kanji 車 is constructed with 7 strokes.
 This Kanji is a part of the JLPT

 Continue reading